Is voting Shirk?

 It contains evidence that it is permissible to ask for guardianship and show that one is equipped for it.
 And to take a position of authority from a disbeliever (Kafir) if he knows that there is no way to establish the truth and govern people correctly except by seeking it in that manner.
 (Imam Nasir al-Deen al-Baydawi, 685H).

 Imam al-Baydawi is an authoritative, classical scholar of Tafseer (Quranic exegesis).
-His explanation is not influenced by modernists or liberals.
-Rather he is presenting a traditional explanation of the actions of the blessed Prophet Yusuf (peace be upon him).
+As a result, his explanation is not influenced by modernists or liberals.
+Rather, he is presenting a traditional explanation of the actions of the blessed Prophet Yusuf (peace be upon him).

 The Najashi